nicoballarini/SubgrPlots/rcmdcheck.md

 * checking whether the package can be unloaded cleanly ...
 OK
 * checking whether the namespace can be loaded with stated dependencies ...
 OK
 * checking whether the namespace can be unloaded cleanly ...
 OK
-* checking loading without being on the library search path ...
-OK
 * checking dependencies in R code ...
 OK
 * checking S3 generic/method consistency ...
 OK
 * checking replacement functions ...
 OK